 Max Ernst.
 Two Children Are Threatened by a Nightingale (Deux Enfants sont menacés par un rossignol).
 1924 548

 Oil with painted wood elements and cut-and-pasted printed paper on wood with wood frame, 27 1/2 x 22 1/2 x 4 1/2" (69.8 x 57.1 x 11.4 cm).
-Purchase. © 2023 Artists Rights Society (ARS), New York / ADAGP, Paris
+Purchase. © 2024 Artists Rights Society (ARS), New York / ADAGP, Paris

 Glenn Lowry Curator Anne Umland.

 Anne Umland: There's this very textured, green, impastoed grass.
-And on top of that you see two figures, one recumbent, swooned over, dead, lifeless.
+And on top of that you see two figures, one swooned over, lifeless.
 Over on the left is another figure of a female running with a very large knife in her hand.
-And then above that figure, you can see there's a small bird -- the nightingale referred to by the picture's title.
+And then above that figure, you can see there's a small nightingale referred to by the picture's title.
 And then up above that little miniature dollhouse-like structure there is the figure of a man up on tiptoe carrying a young girl in his arm whose own arm reaches out towards that knob that extends out into our space.